syedzubeen/syedzubeen/README.md

 - 🔭 I’m currently working on Cryptographic Algorithms
 - 🌱 I’m currently learning Dart
 - 👯 I’m looking to collaborate on Youtube
-- 🤔 I’m looking for help with
+- 🤔 I’m looking for help with learning obfuscation
 - 💬 Ask me about anything related to tech
 - 📫 How to reach me: Twitter @zubeensyed
 - 😄 Pronouns: He/His